COMP3021-2025Spring/comp3021-2025spring-classroom-pa3-starter/README.md

 $$ sumPrice = \sum_{session} (totalPromptTokens \times unitPromptPrice + totalCompletionTokens \times unitCompletionPrice) \times modelSize $$

-The unit `modelSize` is 1B parameters.
+The unit of `modelSize` is 1B parameters.
 For example, model `wizardlm-13b` has a size of 13.

 Besides, you should also pay attention to some edge cases like dealing with new user.